dgc-network/dgc-platform-v1/docs/source/transaction_family_specifications/grid_track_and_trace_family_specification.rst

 (16^4 - 1) = 16776960 entries can be stored before older updates are
 overwritten.

-Updates to Properties are in the format of PropertyValue (defined in the Grid Schema Transaction Family).
+Updates to Properties are in the format of PropertyValue (defined in the dgc-platform Schema Transaction Family).
 The type of update is indicated by a tag belonging to the PropertyDefinition object.
 For more information about PropertyValues and PropertyDefinitions, please see the :doc:`grid_schema_family_specification`.